MajorCooke/Doom4Doom/Docs/Readme.txt

                           Sometimes glory killing will make monsters clip through walls, floors or celings while being executed.
-                          If you use GZDoom devbuilds, HUD elements might look off.
-GZDoom 2.5 is recommended.
 Might Not Run With      : Some GZDoom devbuilds.
 Will NOT Work With 		: Zandronum.
 ZDoom.
-Tested With             : GZDoom v2.5
+Tested With             : GZDoom v3.2 devbuilds

 ===========================================================================